 The following skills required to become a data analyst:

 - Knowledge of database languages such as SQL, Python, or R

 - Proficiency in spreadsheet tools such as Microsoft Excel or Google Sheets

 - Experience with data visualization software such as Tableau or Qlik

 - Mathematical and statistical skills to gather, measure, organize and analyze data for the company

-- Researching and evaluating industry dynamics and statistics to make business decisions
+- Researching and evaluating industry dynamics and statistics to aid in decision-making

-- Creating sophisticated quantitative models and applying analytical software/tools
+- Creating sophisticated quantitative models and applying analytical software or tools

 - Performing statistical analysis every day